containers/podman-desktop/website/docs/discover.md

 For example, containers within a pod can communicate on localhost, and can share files on a same volume.

 With Podman Desktop, from the Containers List page, you can select one or several containers and click on the `Create Pod` button to create a new pod with a copy of these containers.
-Once done, the previous containers have been stopped, and a pod is created containing copies of the selected containers (plus an `infra` container, which is a technical container needed to run a pod).
+Once done, the previous containers are stopped, and a pod is created containing copies of the selected containers (plus an `infra` container, which is a technical container needed to run a pod).

-At any time, from the Pods List page, you can stop, delete and restart the pod, and from the Pod Details page of a specific pod, you can see the logs of the containers streamed in real-time, the detailed information of the pod (the output of the `podman pod inspect` command), a Kubernetes representation of the Pod.
+At any time, from the Pods List page, you can stop, delete and restart the pod.
+Additionally, from the Pod Details page of a specific pod, you can see the logs of the containers streamed in real-time, detailed information about the pod (equivalent to the output of the `podman pod inspect` command), and a Kubernetes representation of the Pod.

-A toolbar provides the standard operations on pods: stop, delete, restart, and you can open in one click in your browser the port declared as exposed by the pod, to check that the application running in the pod works as expected.
+A toolbar provides standard operations on pods such as stop, delete and restart.
+Moreover, you can open the exposed port of the pod in your browser with a single click to verify that the application running in the pod functions as expected.

 <figure>
 ![Creating a Pod with two containers](discover/img/pod-create.png)